anumang/simple-font-constant-calculator/Readme.md

 # Simple Font Constant Calculator
-* This is a simple font constant calculator with font family, font size and optional character set inputs.You can easily get font constants for each chars and result of average font constant value.</p>
+* This is a simple font constant calculator.
+With given details, you can easily get calculated font constants for each characters
-* It uses default ASCII character set from #33 to #126.
-Optionally you can give your char set for calculation.
+* It uses ASCII character values set from #32 to #126.
+Later on planning to support for unicode range.